ajandris/candlemania/README.md

 ## Intended audience

-This project's intended audience is anyone who is interested into information about candles and wants to by some candles and their accessories.
+This project's intended audience is anyone who is interested into information about candles.

 Project assessors and recruiters are welcome.